Sparta: Military life

 At age 20, the Spartan citizen began his membership in one of the syssitia (dining messes or clubs), composed of about fifteen members each, of which every citizen was required to be a member.
 Here each group learned how to bond and rely on one another.
 The Spartans were not eligible for election for public office until the age of 30.
 Only native Spartans were considered full citizens and were obliged to undergo the training as prescribed by law, as well as participate in and contribute financially to one of the syssitia.

 Sparta is thought to be the first city to practice athletic nudity, and some scholars claim that it was also the first to formalize pederasty.
 According to these sources, the Spartans believed that the love of an older, accomplished aristocrat for an adolescent was essential to his formation as a free citizen.
 The agoge, the education of the ruling class, was, they claim, founded on pederastic relationships required of each citizen, with the lover responsible for the boy's training.

 However, other scholars question this interpretation.
 Xenophon explicitly denies it, but not Plutarch.

 Spartan men remained in the active reserve until age 60.
 Men were encouraged to marry at age 20 but could not live with their families until they left their active military service at age 30.
 They called themselves "homoioi" (equals), pointing to their common lifestyle and the discipline of the phalanx, which demanded that no soldier be superior to his comrades.
 Insofar as hoplite warfare could be perfected, the Spartans did so.

 Thucydides reports that when a Spartan man went to war, his wife (or another woman of some significance) would customarily present him with his aspis (shield) and say: "With this, or upon this" (Ἢ τὰν ἢ ἐπὶ τᾶς, Èi tàn èi èpì tàs), meaning that true Spartans could only return to Sparta either victorious (with their shield in hand) or dead (carried upon it).
 This is almost certainly propaganda.
 Spartans buried their battle dead on or near the battle field; corpses were not brought back on their shield.
 Nevertheless, it is fair to say that it was less of a disgrace for a soldier to lose his helmet, breastplate or greaves than his shield, since the former were designed to protect one man, whereas the shield also protected the man on his left.
 Thus, the shield was symbolic of the individual soldier's subordination to his unit, his integral part in its success, and his solemn responsibility to his comrades in arms – messmates and friends, often close blood relations.

-According to Aristotle, the Spartan military culture was actually short-sighted and ineffective.
-He observed: